 If you get sick while in Krakow, there are plenty of English-speaking doctors and clinics around town.
-The CES staff is also available to make appointments and accompany students to their visit, in case of any linguistic concerns or just for support.
+Our staff is also available to make appointments and accompany students to their visit, in case of any linguistic concerns or just for support.

-Poland is a 27th safetest country in the world accourding to the (Worlds Safest Countries), although the Centre for European Studies recommends the following safety precautions when travelling in a new and foreign country:
+Poland is a 27th safetest country in the world accourding to the (Worlds Safest Countries), although the Institute of European Studies recommends the following safety precautions when travelling in a new and foreign country:

 - Use common sense

 - Make photocopies of your credit and debit cards as well as your passport and ID’s

 - Watch your pocketbooks and backpacks.
 Do not leave any belongings unattended

 - Close the doors to your dorm rooms and apartments

 It is necessary to highlight the student conduct code at the Institute of European Studies, which is sternly upheld.
 None of the below mentioned examples of misconduct will be tolerated and may result in disciplinary action:

 - Violation of law

 - Abuse of alcohol, and use or abuse of illegal drugs